Blooym/workerlink/README.md

 command = "cargo install -q worker-build && worker-build --release"
 ```

-After that, you can run `npm install` to install the dependencies, and `npm run deploy` to deploy the worker to Cloudflare.
+After that, run `npm install` to install the dependencies, and `npm run deploy` to deploy the worker to Cloudflare.

+## Uses

+Using the provided API you could easily setup Shortlink with any bash script to keybind creating a new short URL, or even integrate it with the "Shortcuts" app on Apple devices to shorten links from the comfort of a URL share sheet.

-## Routes
+## API Route Documentation

-- `GET /:id` - Redirects to the URL associated with the shortlink.
-- `HEAD /:id` - Checks if the shortlink exists.
-- `🔒 POST /:id` - Creates a shortlink.
-- `🔒 PUT /:id` - Updates a shortlink.
-- `🔒 DELETE /:id` - Deletes a shortlink.

-### Authentication

-The 🔒 icon denotes a request that requires a valid `Authentication` header to be provided alongside the request.
-This will be the same as the `AUTH_TOKEN` you've set as an environment variable.
+🔒 represents a route that requires a valid `Authorization` header to be provided, this will be the same as the `AUTH_TOKEN` you've set as an environment variable.

+- **`GET /:id`: Redirect to the URL associated with the ID if it exists.**

+- **`HEAD /:id`: Check if a shortlink with the ID exists.**

+-  **`🔒 POST /:id`: Create or update a shortlink.**

+    * Example body:
+        ```json5
+        {
+            "url": "https://example.com", // The URL to redirect to upon visiting the link.
+            "overwrite": false|true // Whether or not to overwrite any existing shortlink with the same ID.
+        }
+        ```

+- **`🔒 DELETE /:id` - Deletes a shortlink.**

 ## Licence